 2.5.4.
 Setting Up NFS Over GFS2

 localflocksoption.
-The intended effect of this is to force POSIX locks from each server to be local: non-clustered, independent of each other.
-(A number of problems exist if GFS2 attempts to implement POSIX locks from NFS across the nodes of a cluster.)
+The effect of this is to force both POSIX locks and flocks from each server to be local: non-clustered, independent of each other.
+This is necessary because a number of problems exist if GFS2 attempts to implement POSIX locks from NFS across the nodes of a cluster.
 For applications running on NFS clients, localized POSIX locks means that two clients can hold the same lock concurrently if the two clients are mounting from different servers.
-If all clients mount NFS from one server, then the problem of separate servers granting the same locks independently goes away.
-If you are not sure whether to mount your file system with the
+For this reason, when using NFS over GFS2, it is always safest to specify the

 - Red Hat supports only Red Hat High Availability Add-On configurations using NFSv3 with locking in an active/passive configuration with the following characteristics:

 This configuration provides High Availability (HA) for the file system and reduces system downtime since a failed node does not result in the requirement to execute the

 - The back-end file system is a GFS2 file system running on a 2 to 16 node cluster.

 - An NFSv3 server is defined as a service exporting the entire GFS2 file system from a single cluster node at a time.